joonnna/ifrit/README.md

 ## Certificate authority
 import github.com/joonnna/ifrit/cauth

-To download Ifrit simply issue the following command after including it in a src file "get ./..."
+To download Ifrit simply issue the following command after including it in a src file "go get ./..."

 ## An example usage